Sauceke/wheels/docs/README.md

 Based on personal tests, I recommend a thick lube with lots of humectant so it won't dry out that fast.

+You can adjust the clearance between the wheels through the `spacing` parameter in `frame.stl`.
+In future releases I should try to make this mechanically adjustable or spring loaded so that you won't have to waste plastic trying to find the ideal size.

 # How to clean